TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 **output_connections** is a list of strings specifying the name of the layers which the current layer provides output to.
 For layers that output to an actuator or hardware, they have an additional member for that as well.
 The output dictionary returned by `forward_propagate()` returns the output of these hardware.
 These hardware outputs can have any name.
 Conventionally, these outputs should be in CAPITALS.
 For example: ["layer_0", "layer_1"] or ["layer0", "HARDWARE"]

 **delayed_connections** is an optional attribute that has to be set explicitly apart from initialization.
 It is a list of layer names specifying the layers from which the output from current layer is to be delayed by one iteration of the network.
-By default, delayed_connections is an empty list and is used to construct some specific networks.
-For example [recurrent.py](./../examples/recurrent.py)
+By default, delayed_connections is an empty list and is used to construct recurrent neural networks.
+For example [recurrent.py](./../examples/recurrent.py) and [complex.py](./../examples/complex.py)

 ```python
 layer = Layer()